 General occult and astrological information about the Moon

-Paracelsus writes that there is correspondence between Saturn and Moon, and this is confirmed by Blavatsky’s writings too.
-She says that Jews worshiped the Moon god and we see the relic of that Moon god, the crescent, in the religion of Muslims and also the crescent is worn by Shiva.
+Paracelsus writes that there is a correspondence between Saturn and Moon, and this is confirmed by Blavatsky’s writings too.
+She says that Jews worshiped the Moon-god and we see the relic of that Moon-god, the crescent, in the religion of Muslims, and also the crescent is worn by Shiva.
 Some Hindus, after closely researching Islam, come to the conclusion that Muslims worship their god Shiva.
 Also, as you probably know, Jehovah is usually known as Saturn.
 So there is indeed some sort of Moon-Saturn connection.

 A strong Moon in one’s chart leads to a high position in life according to Hindu astrology.
 It also shows the health of an individual, especially in a female chart.
 It can show the beauty or the lack of it if it’s close to the ascendant.
 If it’s waxing during the time of birth, it grants a beautiful appearance; if it’s waning, the opposite is likely to be the case.